danielo515/obsidian-modal-form/README.md

   - toggle (true/false)
   - free text
   - text with autocompletion for note names (from a folder or root)
+  - text with autocompletion from a dataview query
   - select from a list
     - list of fixed values
     - list of notes from a folder